bem22/CV/README.md

  + Upgraded functionality for E-commerce web platforms with frameworks such as Zend2 and Laravel
  + Enhanced code review process productivity by integrating a notification system
  + Shaped task design process with a project manager, increasing sprint quality
- + Presented fitness workshops on healthy eating and exercising which positively impacted my co-workers
+ + Presented fitness workshops on healthy eating and exercising which positively impacted my colleagues health

 <br>